on April 19, 2019

 There is another silver lining of eating keto-friendly at Chipotle.
 Because of the naturally-satiating nature of high-fat and protein-rich foods, followers of the keto lifestyle will feel full faster, which could help you save money by stretching one meal into two.

 Overall, it’s not all that tough to stay in ketosis eating at Chipotle.
-They’ve got plenty of good (and, in our opinion tasty) options you can snag that are high in protein, high in fat, and don’t have many carbs.
+They’ve got plenty of good (and, in our opinion tasty) options you can snag that are high in fat, and don’t have many carbs.

-Most meats are totally up for grabs, and any salsa other than the fire roasted chili-corn salsa should also be keto-friendly.
-Don’t feel like you have to skimp on the cheese, and guac can certainly help the keto-oriented eater stay on track while still adding a bit of flair (just remember: guac is extra!).
+Most meats are totally up for grabs (although the sofritas aren't worth the carbs in our opinion), and any salsa other than the fire roasted chili-corn salsa will be keto-friendly.
+Don’t feel like you have to skimp on the cheese, and guac can certainly help the keto-oriented eater stay on track while still adding a bit of flair.